pcafrica/advanced_programming_2023-2024/lectures/03/03-c++_classes.md

 # Outline

-- Introduction to Object-Oriented Programming (OOP)
+1. Introduction to Object-Oriented Programming (OOP)
-- Classes and objects in C++
+2. Classes and objects in C++
-- Operator overloading
+3. Notes on code organization
-- Notes on code organization
+4. Operator overloading
-- Encapsulation and access control
+5. Encapsulation and access control
-- Class collaborations
+6. Class collaborations

 ---